HackbarIT/Guidelines/README.md

 #### LICENSE
 * the complete license of the project
-* every file that should be licensed with this must contain a reference to the LICENSE-file AND/OR the README.md must mention the files AND/OR how the project is licensed
+* every file that should be licensed with this must contain a reference to the LICENSE-file AND/OR the README.md must have licensing information
 * we recommend our [customized ISC-license](https://github.com/HackbarIT/Guidelines/blob/master/LICENSE.md)
 * see [example](https://github.com/HackbarIT/Guidelines/blob/master/examples/LICENSE)